Meet the Podiatry Clinic team

 It is a combination of her roles to date, particularly in education, training and development of patients, that enables Manju to offer an exceptional level of specialist care and treatment.

-Paul qualified from The London Foot Hospital and School of Podiatric Medicine in 1985 and has been at UON since 2003 and admissions tutor for Podiatry.
+Paul qualified from The London Foot Hospital and School of Podiatric Medicine in 1985 and was a senior lecturer at UON for 22 years teaching Podiatric Medicine and Anatomy for the Podiatry degree.

-Paul has worked in the NHS since qualifying, working in the Birmingham Hospitals mainly with complex medical cases but also in special schools.
+Paul has worked in the NHS since qualifying, working in the Birmingham Hospitals mainly with complex medical cases but also in special schools and is now running his own Private Clinic from the Podiatry Clinic.

 Senior Lecturer and Programme Lead in Podiatry